ethman/Slakh/README.md

 | Truncated phase sensitive |         -         |  7.9 |  10.1 |

-Separation performance in terms of SI-SDR [dB] averaged over the Slakh2100 test set for the unprocessed mixture, models trained on various datasets, and oracle methods.
+Separation performance in terms of SI-SDR (dB)[8] averaged over the Slakh2100 test set for the unprocessed mixture, models trained on various datasets, and oracle methods.

 |                           | Training data [h] |  Bass | Drums | Guitar | Piano |
 |---------------------------|:-----------------:|:-----:|:-----:|:------:|:-----:|